Leadership for Accelerating Innovation in Space Systems

 Register your interest now

-This 3-day experiential workshop is designed to provide project and engineering leaders with tested multidisciplinary techniques and methodologies for infusing advanced technologies and enabling accelerated space systems development.
+This three-day experiential workshop is designed to provide project and engineering leaders with tested multidisciplinary techniques and methodologies for infusing advanced technologies and enabling accelerated space systems development.
 Technologies like additive manufacturing, structured light scanning, wireless avionics and advanced analytical tools are re-shaping the entire product life cycle, potentially enabling dramatic reductions (2-10X) in systems development cost and schedule.
 However, aerospace industry is particularly susceptible to unintended barriers to innovation created by misinterpreted risk posture.
 Many barriers such as the proliferation of processes & controls are disguised as mission success protocol, yet drive significant overhead, cost & schedule while adding little new understanding of project risk.
 An empowering, trusted leadership team is key to navigating the challenges of embracing uncertainty and the associated learning (failures), while remaining vigilant with lessons of highly visible experiences like the Space Shuttle Challenger and Columbia tragedies.
 Participants will develop specific, tactical knowledge thru real-time exercises and case studies with best practices, while developing deeper understanding of imbedded organizational culture barriers and natural human neurologic drivers for safety and control.
 Knowing the rigor and discipline of “engineering the system” is a critical foundation, however only a learning & open culture is capable of encouraging the insatiable curiosity and social awareness necessary for infusing innovation with hard-won experiential knowledge.
 Understanding and setting stakeholder risk expectations with today’s evolving public private partnerships is key to successfully driving decision velocity with targeted modeling, test and analysis.
 Leadership social & emotional intelligence skills are critical for tempering uncertainty of data & logic with experiential intuition and enabling mission success.
 This course is invaluable to all levels of technical and program leadership or teams involved in spacecraft and space launch systems design, development and operations.

 What You Will Learn: